Daytona Beach Criminal Defense Attorney

-Our criminal defense attorneys in Daytona Beach, FL are passionate about protecting the rights of our clients and seeing to it that the best possible outcome is reached in every case.
-We know that being charged with a criminal offense, whether it be smaller traffic offenses or for a violent crime, can have a devastating effect on an individual and their family.
+Our criminal defense attorneys in Daytona Beach, FL are passionate about protecting the rights of our clients and seeing to it that the best possible outcome is reached in every criminal case.
+Our criminal defense lawyers know that being charged with a criminal offense, whether it be smaller traffic offenses or for a violent crime, can have a devastating effect on an individual and their family.
 The consequences of conviction can change people's lives for many years to come.
 You deserve the efforts of an experienced Daytona Beach criminal defense lawyer to guard your rights, liberty, and future.

 Why Choose Our Dayton Beach Criminal Defense Lawyers?

 - 40+ Years of Proven Legal Experience

 - Former Prosecutor Fighting for Your Rights

 - 2015 Avvo Clients’ Choice Award for Criminal Defense

 - Compassionate, Trial-Tested Defense

 Our criminal defense attorney in Daytona Beach, FL, can assist you in any criminal defense matter.
 At Buckmaster & Ellzey, our criminal lawyers operate on the principal that you are presumed innocent and that the state bears the burden of proof regarding guilt on criminal charges.
 Our goal is to achieve the favorable outcome you deserve.

 Criminal Defense Lawyers in Daytona Beach Backed by 40+ Years' Experience You Can Rely On